-ANSI does not develop standards and will in no circumstances give an interpretation of any American National Standard.
-Moreover, no person shall have the right or authority to issue an interpretation of an American National Standard in the name of the ANSI.
-Requests for interpretations should be addressed to the secretariat or sponsor whose name appears on this title page.
+The American National Standards Institute, Inc., does not develop standards and will in no circumstances give an interpretation of any American National Standard.
+Moreover, no person shall have the right or authority to issue an interpretation of an American National Standard in the name of the American National Standards Institute, Inc. Requests for interpretations should be addressed to the secretariat or sponsor whose name appears on this title page.

 CAUTION NOTICE: This American National Standard may be revised or withdrawn at any time.
-The procedures of ANSI require that action be taken periodically to reaffirm, revise, or withdraw this standard.
-Purchasers of American National Standards may receive current information on all standards by calling or writing ANSI.
+The procedures of the American National Standards Institute, Inc., require that action be taken periodically to reaffirm, revise, or withdraw this standard.
+Purchasers of American National Standards may receive current information on all standards by calling or writing the American National Standards Institute, Inc.